jjpickering10/CI-MS4-DragonEggWoodturning/docs/TESTING.md

 - Default email address received email with message sent from contact form.

-**Profile - orders, reviews, account info**
+**Profile**

 - Error: going back to edit link displays server error after deleting comment
 - - Fixed: added conditional if statements to views where this may be applicable.

+- Profile link only visible to logged in users.
+- Logout link only visible to logged in users.
+Logout button in profile directs to logout page.

 --------------------
 **Navigation - links**

 - Tested all navigation links to ensure they all work, including mobile navigation.
-- Profile link only visible to logged in users.
-- Logout link only visible to logged in users.
-Logout button in profile directs to logout page.
 - Login/Register links only visible to users not logged in.
 - Sign in link directs to log in page on register page.
 Sign up link directs to register page on login page.

-**Payment - adding, editing, removing**
+**Payment**

 - Error: order number in email different to order number in checkout, also 2 orders in admin
 - - Fixed: checkout view post_code to postcode form data.
 (Indicates webhook working correctly as order was generated as it wasn't found to match in the database)

 - Tried checking out again, received email confirmation with order number matching checkout success.
 Also only 1 order in admin.
+- Webhooks checked throughout site build by disabling form submit action.

+**Database updates**

+- Continously checked, throughout site build and at the end that:
+- - ratings for products were updated on adding a new review.
+- - like count for blog post was updated on liking/unliking posts
+- - comment count for blog posts was updated on adding/deleting comments
+- - review count in product detail page updated on adding/deleting reviews
+- - price of products updated after both individual discount and discount category functions
+- - category on home page displays sale notification on category card if category is on sale
+- - subscribers are removed from database on visiting unsubscribe URL
+- - profile account info is updated on save info checkbox and profile update

+**Other**

+- Tested that only certain links are visible to certain users.
+- Tested that links to products/reviews/comments etc that don't exist are redirected back home with an info message.
+- Tested on various browsers.

 ----------
-Testing deployed version
+Testing using deployed version